Platinumt3chnology/visual-recognition./getting-started.md

     ```
     {: pre}

     The response includes a location, age estimate, gender, identity and type hierarchy (if the service recognizes that face), and a score for each.
+(Identity information is not available with the `/v3/detect_faces_beta` endpoint.)

     Scores range from 0-1, with a higher score indicating greater correlation.
 All faces are detected, but for images with more than 10 faces, age and gender confidence scores might return with scores of 0.